Quiz on Nervous System of Anatomy and Physiology: Test Your Knowledge and Understanding

 Introduction to the Nervous System

 The nervous system is divided into two primary components: the central nervous system (CNS) and the peripheral nervous system (PNS).
-The CNS consists of the brain and spinal cord, which act as the body’s processing center.
+Day to day, the CNS consists of the brain and spinal cord, which act as the body’s processing center.
 The PNS includes all the nerves that branch out from the CNS to connect with the rest of the body, facilitating communication between the brain and organs, muscles, and sensory receptors.
 Together, these systems coordinate voluntary actions, regulate involuntary processes, and enable the body to respond to internal and external stimuli.

 Anatomy of the Nervous System